A topic from the subject of Biochemistry in Chemistry.

 Procedure

-1. Cell Culture: Plate cells in a culture dish and allow them to adhere overnight.
+1. Cell Culture: Plate cells in a culture dish at an appropriate density and allow them to adhere overnight in a cell culture incubator.

-2. Ligand Treatment: Add the ligand to the culture medium and incubate for a specific time (e.g., 15 minutes).
+2. Ligand Treatment: Add the ligand (at a specific concentration) to the culture medium.
+Include a control group with no ligand added.
+Incubate for a specific time (e.g., 15 minutes).

-4. Antibody Incubation: Add the primary antibody against the specific receptor protein and incubate for an appropriate time (e.g., 1 hour).
-Wash away excess antibody.
+4. Primary Antibody Incubation: Add the primary antibody against the specific receptor protein and incubate for an appropriate time (e.g., 1 hour) at the recommended temperature.
+Wash away excess antibody with PBS.

-5. Secondary Antibody Incubation: Add the secondary antibody conjugated to the fluorescent marker and incubate for another time period (e.g., 30 minutes).
-Wash away excess antibody.
+5. Secondary Antibody Incubation: Add the secondary antibody conjugated to a fluorescent marker and incubate for another time period (e.g., 30 minutes) at the recommended temperature.
+Wash away excess antibody with PBS.

-6. Microscopy: Examine the cells under a confocal microscope.
+6. Microscopy: Mount the coverslip and examine the cells under a confocal microscope.
+Capture images of both treated and untreated cells.

 Results